guigrpa/guigrpa.github.io/_posts/2016-09-27-picture-this-snapshot-testing.md

 ));
 ```

-Notice how we include in the snapshot the props passed down to the mock: `{...props}`.
-I also include a `dataMockType` attribute, which I found useful for easily identifying mocked components in the snapshot.
+Notice how we manage to include in the snapshot the props that are being passed down: `{...props}`.
+Notice also the `dataMockType` attribute, which I found useful for easily identifying mocked components in the snapshot.

 Now, one of the actual unit tests may look like this: